-To enhance its position in an increasingly competitive gaming market and to increase employment across the State, Delaware diversified its gaming portfolio to include sports betting and Keno at multiple retail venues, and in November 2013, introduced i-gaming to in-state consumers via the internet.
-In February 2014, Governor Jack Markell of Delaware and Governor Brian Sandoval of Nevada signed a multi-state internet agreement that will allow poker players from both states to participate in a combined player pool creating a larger marketplace.
+To enhance its position in an increasingly competitive gaming market and to increase employment across the State, Delaware has diversified its gaming portfolio.
+In May 2009, Governor Jack Markell signed a sports betting bill that reactivated a sports lottery in the State; in June 2012, Governor Markell signed a bill that expanded sports betting beyond the State's three racinos into various retail establishments and allows Keno at multiple retail venues.
+The same bill allowed for the introduction of internet gaming both in and out of the racinos.
+In November 2013, Delaware's i-gaming was made available to in-state consumers via the internet sites of the State's three racinos.
 Delaware continues to explore additional gaming offerings and multistate compacts for online gaming.